therossee/ThesisManagement-Group09/Retrospective/Retrospective-2.md

   - Coverage:

     <img src="./Retrospective-2-integration.jpg" alt="Unit tests coverage" width="70%" height="70%">
-**Notes:** Currently, we have a big problem with our integration tests due to the external authentication service.
+**Notes:** Currently, there is a problem with integration tests due to the external authentication service.
 Before running them, we need to update the token used for authentication.
 This is a manual process that should be automated in the next sprint but that explains why we can encounter some failures in the integration tests.